Remember when your mother told you to eat your vegetables so you would get all the vitamins your body needs?

 Vitamins contribute to overall health by nourishing bones, muscles, nerves, and discs.
 Eating a balanced diet that includes the right amount and variety of vitamins and nutrients will help reduce your chronic pain.
 So you don’t really need to “pop” a vitamin.
 Just be conscious of what you are eating and how it might affect your medical condition.

-Vitamin A is an antioxidant that can boost your immune system and assists in the repair of tissues and the formation of bone.
-Vitamin A can be found in dairy products like cheese, eggs and butter and in fruits like apricots and nectarines as well as vegetables such as carrots, sweet potatoes and spinach.
+Vitamin A is an antioxidant that can boost your immune system and assist in the repair of tissues and the formation of bone.
+Vitamin A can be found in dairy products like cheese, eggs, and butter, in fruits like apricots and nectarines, and vegetables such as carrots, sweet potatoes, and spinach.

-There are three vitamins from the B group: B1, B6, and B12 that can help reduce pain.
+There are three vitamins from the B group: B1, B6, and B12, which can help reduce pain.
 A combination of all 3 is important.
-B vitamins provide nourishment to the nerves and promote healing of damaged nerves.
+B vitamins provide nourishment to the nerves and promote the healing of damaged nerves.
 B12 is also necessary for healthy bone marrow.
-Whole grains, meats, legumes, eggs and most vegetable contain B vitamins.
+Whole grains, meats, legumes, eggs, and most vegetables contain B vitamins.

 Vitamin K is needed for bone development and the body’s use of calcium.
 We all know that calcium is necessary for strong bones.
 Leafy green vegetables such as collards, kale, and spinach contain vitamin K.

 Minerals such as Iron and Magnesium are also important in maintaining good physical health.
 Iron helps cells receive oxygen and remove carbon dioxide.
 Iron is found in meat products and leafy green vegetables.
-Magnesium is required in muscle contraction and relaxation.
+Magnesium is required for muscle contraction and relaxation.
 It also is necessary for muscle tone and bone density.
-Whole grains, potatoes, bananas and shrimp are good sources of magnesium.
+Whole grains, potatoes, bananas, and shrimp are good sources of magnesium.

-So the answer is not to just “pop” a vitamin.
-We should be conscious of our diets and how it affects medical conditions such as chronic pain.
+So, the answer is not to just “pop” a vitamin.
+We should be conscious of our diets and how they affect medical conditions such as chronic pain.
 Some helpful hints to get all the vitamins and minerals you need and promote anti-inflammation include:

 2. Snack on fresh vegetables and fruits throughout the day instead of cookies and candy